arijitnus/Sulfur_phytobiomes/README.md

 # Sulfur_phytobiomes
-This repo contains data associated with the manuscript 'sulfur metabolism in the context of phytobiomes'
+This repo contains data associated with the manuscript 'sulfur metabolism in phytobiomes'